moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>🔹 Read more how to recover MMU state...</sub></summary><br>

-At some point when a project occurs during a multi-color print your MMU will pause and go into a `locked` state.
-Generally the user would then call `MMU_UNLOCK`, fix the issue and then resume print with `RESUME`.
+At some point when a project occurs during a multi-color print your MMU will pause with an error.
+Generally the user would then fix the issue and then resume print with `RESUME`.
 While fixing the problem you may find it useful to issue MMU commands to move the filament around or change gate.
 If you do this the MMU will "know" the correct state when resuming a print and everything will be copacetic.
 However, if you manually move the filament you are able to tell MMU the correct state with the `MMU_RECOVER` command.
 This command is also useful when first turning on an MMU with filament already loaded.
 Instead of MMU having to unload and reload to figure out the state you can simple tell it!
 Here are some examples:<br>

 ```
 MMU_RECOVER - attempt to automatically recover the filament state.
 The tool or gate selection will not be changed.